pytorch-fdn/ambassador-program/README.md

 ---

 ## 🏛 Attribution
-This program is adapted from the TODO Group Ambassador Program.
+This program is adapted from the TODO Group and CNCF Ambassador Program.